turingschool/lesson_plans/ruby_04-apis_and_scalability/jquery_dom_traversal_and_manipulation.md

 Let's take a look at [this simple form](http://jsbin.com/basolo/) and try out some selectors.

+Use Chrome Developer Tools to select the form fields.
+When properly selected you should see an array of selected elements.
+You should see sections of the page highlighted when you hover over the elements in the array.

 ### Laboratory

 [Here is an little experiment][exp] where you can play around and try out some different selectors.